sayaliipawar/Smart-Parking-System/README.md

 # Smart-Parking-System
-Smart Parking System is an IoT based prototype that helps monitoring parking slots.
+Smart Parking System is an IoT based prototype that helps monitoring parking slots.</br></br>
 **Description:**</br>
 1)The Smart Parking System using ThingSpeak provides an efficient way of parking system to the people who frequently visit shopping malls where finding a correct parking slot is difficult.</br>
 2)The Smart Parking System simplifies the tedious job of finding the space before entering into a parking area.</br>